Archive Team

 Archive Team is a group dedicated to digital preservation and web archiving that was co-founded by Jason Scott in 2009.

 Its primary focus is the copying and preservation of content housed by at-risk online services.
-Some of its projects include the partial preservation of GeoCities, Yahoo!
-Video, Google Video, Splinder, Friendster, FortuneCity, TwitPic, SoundCloud, and the "Aaron Swartz Memorial JSTOR Liberator".
+Some of its projects include the partial and complete preservation of services such as GeoCities, Yahoo!
+Video, Google Video, Friendster, FortuneCity, TwitPic, SoundCloud, and the "Aaron Swartz Memorial JSTOR Liberator".
 Archive Team also archives URL shortener services and wikis on a regular basis.
+The content archived by Archive Team is usually made available in the Wayback Machine, which is the recommended way of accessing it.

 According to Jason Scott, "Archive Team was started out of anger and a feeling of powerlessness, this feeling that we were letting companies decide for us what was going to survive and what was going to die."
 Scott continues, "it's not our job to figure out what's valuable, to figure out what's meaningful.
-We work by three virtues: rage, paranoia and kleptomania."
+We work by three virtues: rage, paranoia, and kleptomania."

 Warrior/Tracker system

 Archive Team is composed of a loose community of independent contributors/users.
 Their archival process makes use of a "Warrior", a virtual machine environment.
-Individuals use the Warrior in their desktop environments use to download content without requiring technical expertise.
+Individuals use the Warrior in their desktop environments to download content without requiring technical expertise.
 Tasks are allocated by a centrally-managed Tracker that networks with and allocates items to Warriors.
 The tracker also monitors user upload activity and displays a leader board.

-Projects
+Warrior Projects

-Archiving Google+ has been the biggest project of ArchiveTeam as of May 2019 with over 1.56 Petabytes saved.
+There are several long-running Warrior projects: